 “What’s he doing to that dog… no, just kiddin’!”
 What I enjoy most about interacting with people outside my comfort zone is how they take an idea, run with it, and when I catch up, it turns into something much better.
 In “The Story,” there are millions of ideas that need to align just right for it not to fail.
 One ruminating idea was: when will John [left] and Trishna [right] have their first kiss?

 I get the most anxious when I strive to achieve something but have no room for intolerable failure.
 It’s fine when there’s an acceptable tolerance for failure; things just break.
 However, when it seems like there is no tolerance for failure, that’s when my pulse weakens and my senses overextend.
 John [left] and Trishna [right] will face plenty of anxieties in “The Story,” but how they handle certain conflicts will be interesting and perhaps helpful.

-Spoilers?: Minor (worldbuilding, character development)
+Spoilers?: Minor (minor character musings)

-WANNA CONSIDER BALANCING WOLRDBUILDING DETAIL BASED ON THE NARRATIVE WEIGHT OF THE LOCATION?
+WANNA CONSIDER THE VALUE OF LEARNING FROM THE MISTAKES OF OTHER PEOPLE AND THE WORKS OF OTHERS?
 CLICK HERE TO KEEP ON READING!